 If you did not sign up to receive text messages, you will be able to register for your workshops online.

 What happens if I cannot attend?

-It’s your responsibility to attend a make-up workshop during the semester.
-You will be able to register for a make-up workshop in September.
-Registration instructions for make-up workshops will be made available here after Week of Welcome.
+It’s your responsibility to attend one of the limited make-up workshops during the semester.
+You will be able to register for a BSRC make-up workshop online.

-Attending a BSRC make-up workshop is the only way to remove a hold on your account.
+Attending a BSRC make-up workshop is the only way to remove your Reality Checks hold on your account.
 Temporary removal of a hold is not an option.
 Holds will be lifted every Friday after we receive confirmation that you have attended a workshop.